Irfan Fazail

-Mohamad Irfan bin Fazail (born 12 April 1991) is a Malaysian footballer who plays as a midfielder for Johor Darul Ta'zim II.
+Mohamad Irfan bin Fazail (born 12 April 1991) is a Malaysian footballer who plays as a midfielder for PDRM.

 Club career

 Irfan Fazail was born in Pontian, Johor.
 He was raised in Johor Bahru and starting playing football for local clubs.
 He left Johor to attend the national Bukit Jalil Sports School.
 He later joined the SSBJ Football team in the President Cup Malaysia during his time with Bukit Jalil.

 After graduating from the Bukit Jalil Sports School, Fazail joined Harimau Muda in 2008.
 With the team, he won the 2009 Premier League under the management of Ong Kim Swee.
-When Harimau Muda was split into two teams, Irfan was chosen to be in the A team.
+When Harimau Muda was split into two teams, Irfan was selected in the A team.

 In 2011, Irfan played for the Slovakian team FC ViOn Zlaté Moravce on a three-month loan from Harimau Muda A. Irfan made his debut with the team in a 3–0 win against AS Trenčín, coming on in the 86th minute after replacing Martin Hruška.
 Irfan returned to Harimau Muda A shortly after his national duty in the 2011 SEA Games.
 In total, Irfan made two official appearances for Zlaté Moravce.